We use cookies on this site to enhance your experience.

 Stats tutors must also have obtained a minimum grade of A- in an introductory statistics course, which could include:

-Coding tutors must also have earned a minimum grade of A- in both CP104 and CP164.
+Coding tutors should also have earned a minimum grade of A- in both CP104 and CP164.

-Those candidates who have completed additional quantitative courses - such as, but not limited to, 200-level mathematics and/or statistics courses, economics, physics and/or computer science courses - will have stronger applications and will be given first consideration.
+While students in the second year of their program are welcome to apply, those candidates who have completed additional quantitative courses - such as, but not limited to, 200-level mathematics and/or statistics courses, economics, physics and/or computer science courses - will have stronger applications and will be given first consideration.
+Chemistry peer tutors must have completed the second year organic chemistry courses to qualify.

 Each academic term, the MaSt offers a math mentoring program for specific 100-level mathematics courses.
 Reliable senior undergraduate students may be required to become peer tutor/mentors for: